 SHanson

-Writing Assignments for How to Read Literature Like a Professor (2014) by Thomas C. Foster (Prompts adapted from Donna Anglin)
+Writing Assignments for How to Read Literature Like a Professor by Thomas C. Foster (Prompts adapted from Donna Anglin)

-Remember that you may skip reading chapters 16 and 17 if they make you feel uncomfortable.

 Introduction: How'd He Do That?

 How do memory, symbol, and pattern affect the reading of literature?
 How does the recognition of patterns make it easier to read complicated literature?
 Discuss a time when your appreciation of a literary work was enhanced by understanding symbol or pattern.

-Chapter 1 -- Every Trip Is a Quest (Except When It's Not)

-List the five aspects of the QUEST and then apply them to something you have read in the form used on pages 3-5.

-Chapter 2 -- Nice to Eat with You: Acts of Communion

-Choose a meal from a literary work and apply the ideas of Chapter 2 to this literary depiction.

-Chapter 3: -- Nice to Eat You: Acts of Vampires

-What are the essentials of the Vampire story?
+Chapter 1 -- Every Trip Is a Quest (Except When It's Not) List the five aspects of the QUEST and then apply them to something you have read (or viewed) in the form used on pages 3-5.
+Chapter 2 -- Nice to Eat with You: Acts of Communion Choose a meal from a literary work and apply the ideas of Chapter 2 to this literary depiction.
+Chapter 3: --Nice to Eat You: Acts of Vampires What are the essentials of the Vampire story?
 Apply this to a literary work you have read or viewed.

-Chapter 4 -- Now, Where Have I Seen Her Before?
+Chapter 5 -- Now, Where Have I Seen Her Before?
 Define intertextuality.
 Discuss three examples that have helped you in reading specific works.

-Chapter 5 -- When in Doubt, It's from Shakespeare...
+Chapter 6 -- When in Doubt, It's from Shakespeare...
 Discuss a work that you are familiar with that alludes to or reflects Shakespeare.
 Show how the author uses this connection thematically.
 Read pages 44-46 carefully.
 In these pages, Foster shows how Fugard reflects Shakespeare through both plot and theme.
 In your discussion, focus on theme.

-Chapter 6 -- ...Or the Bible

-Read James Joyce's short story "Araby" (or select another story from Dubliners).
+Chapter 7 -- ...Or the Bible Read James Joyce's short story "Araby."
 Discuss Biblical allusions that Foster does not mention.
+Look at the example of the "two great jars."
 Be creative and imaginative in these connections.

-Chapter 7 -- Hanseldee and Greteldum

-Think of a work of literature that reflects a fairy tale.
+Chapter 8 -- Hanseldee and Greteldum Think of a work of literature that reflects a fairy tale.
 Discuss the parallels.
 Does it create irony or deepen appreciation?

-Chapter 9 -- It's More Than Just Rain or Snow

-Discuss the importance of weather in a specific literary work, not in terms of plot.

-Chapter 11 --...More Than It's Gonna Hurt You: Concerning Violence

-Present examples of the two kinds of violence found in literature.
+Chapter 9 -- It's Greek to Me Write a free verse poem derived or inspired by characters or situations from Greek mythology.
+Be prepared to share your poem with the class.
+Note that there are extensive links to classical mythology on my Classics page.
+Chapter 10 -- It's More Than Just Rain or Snow Discuss the importance of weather in a specific literary work, not in terms of plot.
+Chapter 11 --...More Than It's Gonna Hurt You: Concerning Violence Present examples of the two kinds of violence found in literature.
 Show how the effects are different.
 Chapter 12 -- Is That a Symbol?

 Use the process described on page 106 and investigate the symbolism of the fence in either "Araby" (Mangan's sister stands behind it) or Never Let Me Go.

-Chapter 13 -- It's All Political

-Assume that Foster is right and "it is all political."
+Chapter 13 -- It's All Political Assume that Foster is right and "it is all political."
 Use his criteria to show that one of the major works assigned to you is political.

-Chapter 14 -- Yes, She's a Christ Figure, Too

-Apply the criteria on page 119 to a major character in a significant literary work.
+Chapter 14 -- Yes, She's a Christ Figure, Too Apply the criteria on page 119 to a major character in a significant literary work.
 Try to choose a character that will have many matches.
 This is a particularly apt tool for analyzing film -- for example, Star Wars, Cool Hand Luke, Excalibur, Malcolm X, Braveheart, Spartacus, Gladiator and Ben-Hur.

-Chapter 15 -- Flights of Fancy

-Select a literary work in which flight signifies escape or freedom.
+Chapter 15 -- Flights of Fancy Select a literary work in which flight signifies escape or freedom.
 Explain in detail.
 Chapter 16 -- It's All About Sex...